Home About YCRAA Chihuahua Info Volunteer Adoption Surrender

 Why we do not place dogs in homes with intact animals.

-Why, we are often asked, will you not place a Yankee Chihuahua in a home with dogs that have not been neutered?
+We are often asked, "Why will you not place a Yankee Chihuahua in a home with dogs that have not been neutered?"

-The main reason we will not place a Yankee Chihuahua in a home where the current pets have not been neutered, we want to place our Chihuahuas in homes with responsible owners.
-Responsible owners take good care of their current pets and do the best thing for them.
-Neutering.
+The main reason we will not place a Yankee Chihuahua in a home where the current pets have not been neutered, is because we want to place our Chihuahuas in homes with responsible owners.
+Responsible owners take good care of their pets and do the best thing for them -- which includes Neutering.

 ChihuahuaThere are several health benefits to neutering.